 Some academic record-enhancer programs are non-degree programs, while others provide students with the opportunity to complete a master's degree.
 Be aware that the grades for courses taken in a master's program will not be included in the undergraduate science GPA considered by medical schools.
 Grades for courses taken after graduation, but at the undergraduate post-bac level, are included in the undergraduate science GPA for medical school.

 Academic record-enhancer programs vary in structure and in what they offer in terms of advising, academics, and application support.
 Moreover, some schools offer multiple post-bac study tracks with different academic options.
-For a searchable directory of post-bac programs, consult the AAMC website..
+The AAMC has an online searchable directory of post-bac programs.

 (2) Post-Baccalaureate Programs for Career Changers

 Those who come to the decision to pursue medical school either toward the end of their college career or after graduation may enroll in special post-bac programs to complete the pre-med requirements.
 There are many career changer post-bac programs and all offer the same basic courses; however, as with any program, there are variations among them.
 Some are one-year programs, while others can take two years to complete.
 At some schools, post-bac students take classes with undergraduates, while at others the post-bac students take classes separately.
-For a directory of career-changer post-bac programs, consult the AAMC website.
+To identify career-changer post-bac programs, search the AAMC's directory of post-bac programs.

 It is critical that you have access to a pre-med advisor while completing your post-bac work.
 As you investigate programs, pay special attention to how accessible the advisor is and try to speak with current students who can vouch for the quality of the advising services.